Build A Property Investment Portfolio in Wollongong, The 2026 Guide

 What's the difference between investment loan rates and owner-occupier rates?

-Investment loans typically carry rates approximately 0.3-0.5% higher than equivalent owner-occupier loans.
-As of April 2026, competitive investment variable rates start from approximately 5.38% p.a. compared to 5.08% p.a. for owner-occupiers.
+Investment loans typically carry rates approximately 0.3–0.5% higher than equivalent owner-occupier loans.
+Competitive investment variable rates start from approximately 5.90% p.a., compared to approximately 5.70% p.a. for owner-occupiers.

-How do lenders assess rental income for borrowing capacity?
+How do lenders assess rental income for borrowing capacity on investment loans?

 Most lenders assess rental income at 75–80% of market rent to account for vacancy periods and property management costs.
 This assessment varies between lenders, which is why broker comparison matters for portfolio investors.

-Should I buy houses or units for my investment portfolio?
+Should I buy houses or units for my Wollongong investment portfolio?

 Both can work depending on your strategy.
 Houses typically offer stronger long-term capital growth, while units often provide better rental yields and lower maintenance costs.
 Your borrowing capacity and investment timeline determine the best choice.

-Should I use a mortgage broker or go directly to my bank for investment loans?
+Should I use a mortgage broker or go directly to my bank for investment loans in Wollongong?

 A mortgage broker, every time.
 Investment loan policies vary significantly between lenders, especially rental income assessment and serviceability calculations.
 A broker comparison identifies which lenders give you the strongest borrowing capacity and most suitable loan features for portfolio growth.